 He did, however, note that users generally care about content quality, which will mean backlinks won’t be as important as they used to be in the foreseeable future.
+Digital marketers need to ramp up their link building strategies to include relevance and audience interest in the mix.
 In line with this, he pointed out that Google wants to focus more on content written by subject matter and field experts.
 While he didn’t say he was taking about authorship outright, I believe it will be safer to assume that this is one of the factors they will be looking at when determining expertise and authority in content.

 “Star Trek” Conversational Search